ChrisSc/agentic-patterns/PATTERNS.md

 **Category**: Parallel Orchestration
 **Status**: Coming soon

-For tasks involving parallel independent operationssuch as processing multiple documents simultaneously, running different analyses on the same input, or coordinating multiple specialized agentsthe orchestrator-worker pattern provides a foundation.
+For tasks involving parallel independent operations—such as processing multiple documents simultaneously, running different analyses on the same input, or coordinating multiple specialized agents—the orchestrator-worker pattern provides a foundation.

 **Key differences from prompt-chaining**:
 - Parallel execution of independent subtasks